Wuodan/llm-aggregator/README.md

 python -m llm_aggregator
 ```

-By default the web interface will be available at `http://localhost:8888`
+By default, the web interface will be available at `http://localhost:8888`.